mattgordo/openrent/README.md

 - I also felt using icons for bed and bath information was a more modern look and easier to digest quickly compared to reading the information.

+- I adopted pagination for navigation for other listings rather than the infinite scroll.
+Pagination is much better for SEO and general navigation (UX, sharing links).
+Depending on how important the footer is as well, with infinite scroll users would never reach it

 Before:
 ![Listings Mobile (old)](public/listings-old-desktop.png)